bbauska/Coursera-Bootstrap/readme.md

 <h4>Bootstrap Tables and Cards</h4>

-Let\'s briefly discuss about bootstrap tables.
+Let&apos;s briefly discuss about bootstrap tables.

 What does bootstrap bring to styling tables that we include in our web pages?

-We\'ll also look at another bootstrap component called as bootstrap card, which is a very versatile component for displaying content.
+We&apos;ll also look at another bootstrap component called as bootstrap card, which is a very versatile component for displaying content.

 There may be many occasions where you want to present tabular content on